jaronbarends/language-buddy/docs/status.md

   dimensions (see decisions.md for the full token list). **Not touched by either PR:**
   `Evaluation.module.css`'s missing `.evaluationContent` class, and live (non-mocked) verification of evaluation — both still open, see "What's open" below.
+  **Persona context deduplicated; `chatConfig`/`systemInstruction` renamed (2026-08-18, see decisions.md):** the persona-level `## Context` block `getBaseInstruction.ts` and
+  `evaluationConfig.ts` each independently built (duplicating the ASR transcription-error caveat verbatim) is now one shared `getSharedInstructionContext.ts`, called by both.
+This also fixes a real gap, not just dedup: the hidden `aiStartingPrompt` trigger-message exclusion previously existed only in `evaluationConfig.ts` — it now applies to the live chat system instruction too.
+A duplicate `## Context` heading bug introduced mid-extraction (heading emitted both by the shared function and by each caller) was caught and fixed same session — the shared function now returns only the bullet content, not the heading, so each caller's own `## Context` heading also stays free to hold non-shared context later.
+Separately, `src/lib/chatConfig.ts` → `conversationConfig.ts` (`ChatConfig`/`getChatConfig` → `ConversationConfig`/`getConversationConfig`, all `chatConfig` vars renamed to `conversationConfig` at every call site), `getBaseInstruction.ts` → `getChatBaseInstruction.ts`, and `ConversationConfig.systemInstruction` → `chatSystemInstruction` (mirroring `evaluationSystemInstruction`).

 ---